 Furthermore, as CDA is specifically situated within the scientific paradigm, analysis of discourse within this school of thought reduces all social practices by subjecting them to a scientific linguistic analysis.
 This is quite contrary to the view that "discourse is a mode of political and ideological practice" (Fairclough, 1992, p.67) and must be analysed within the social context in which it is constructed.
 In reviewing this aspect of CDA, to strike a balance between the interpretive and structural approaches, Fairclough and Chouliaraki (1999) conceive a dialectical view of discourse.
 They draw on Bourdieu's theory of constructivist structuralism as a social theory, to demonstrate the mutual relations between linguistic analysis and social practices.
 However, as Phillips and Jorgensen (2002) contend, the theoretical distinction between the discursive and the non discursive remains unclear.
-This distinction between the discursive and the non discursive remains unclear.
+This distinction between the discursive and the non discursive may be explained in the notion of context.